 But then, “Co-op TDM (Hardcore AI)” also seems like a waste of time.
 If you want to play a co-op multiplayer mode where your main objective is to kill everything that moves, you might as well just play the designated co-op mode, “H.O.R.D.E.”
 Especially since the augmentations they’ve added to it for Gears Of War 4 are rather engaging.

-For starters, dead enemies drop energy, which you need to pick up before the next round begins.
+dead enemies drop energy, which you need to pick up before the next round begins.
 That energy is used in a device called The Fabricator, which you use to build fortifications, turrets, and other accoutrements.
 You can even move The Fabricator wherever you want, or duck behind it for cover if need be.

 Next, “H.O.R.D.E.” in Gears Of War 4 now has five character classes, each of whom have their own specific skills and starting weapons.
 For example, the Engineer can fix fortifications faster and cheaper, while the Scout has X-ray vision and gets twice the energy from fallen enemies.
 Thankfully, you can use whatever weapon you want, if you can find one.